‘Bold And Beautiful’ Spoilers: Will Brooke Find Out About Ridge’s Secret?

 Bold and Beautiful spoilers tease Brooke (Katherine Kelly Lang) could find out about Ridge’s (Thorsten Kaye) betrayal during the week of March 6.
 Charlie (Dick Christie) remains convinced that the moment he saw Quinn (Rena Sofer) wipe lipstick from Ridge’s mouth was because the two were kissing.
 He jumped to the conclusion that since they were kissing, they must be having an affair.
 Bold and Beautiful spoilers suggest that Katie (Heather Tom) discovers Ridge’s secret and considers telling her sister the scoop.

 According to Celeb Dirty Laundry, Charlie tries to convince Pam (Alley Mills) that Ridge and Quinn are having an affair, but she doesn’t believe him.
 She thinks there has to be another explanation to why Ridge and Quinn are so close since the business trip to San Francisco.
-Bold and Beautiful fans know that he isn’t completely wrong — they did kiss but haven’t slept together, yet.
+Bold and Beautiful fans know that he isn’t completely wrong; they did kiss but haven’t slept together, yet.

 It won’t be long before more people start to suspect that there may be more than meets the eye between Ridge and Quinn.
 Bold and Beautiful spoilers tease that right now only Ivy Forrester (Ashleigh Brewer) and Charlie suspect anything is going on between them.
 It looks like during the week of March 6 that may change.